markschl/seqtool/doc/_desc.md

 I am grateful for comments and ideas on how to improve the tool and also about feedback in general.
 Commands for sorting, dereplication and for working with alignments are partly implemented but not ready.
-I would also like to add a flexible filtering command based on math expressions, however I'm not yet sure on which library this should be based.

 Since the tool is quite new, it is possible that there are bugs, even if [tests for every command](https://github.com/markschl/seqtool/tree/master/src/test)